Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/minikube.md

 ### Work around

  Run the `minikube tunnel` command in a separate terminal window to keep the tunnel open.
 This command creates a network route on the host to the service using the cluster’s IP address as a gateway.
-It exposes the external IP directly to any program running on the host operating system.The tunnel command exposes the external IP directly to any program running on the host operating system.
+It exposes the external IP directly to any program running on the host operating system.